TrailsofGold/whitepaper/docs/governance/dao.md

 At the start DAO will be more or less centralized, as initial contributors come from [inside|app](https://www.insideapp.fr), the company that initially designed and built the game.

 However the goal of the DAO is to progressively:
-- enrich the contributors community (with people coming from outside inside|app)
+- Enrich the contributors community (with people coming from outside inside|app)
-- increase the DAO control over the game. that is: not only decide day to day treasury management, but also geting involved into game design and incoming features through proposals.
+- Increase the DAO control over the game. that is: not only decide day to day treasury management, but also geting involved into game design and incoming features through proposals.